SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

 ### Detecting if a project is supported

-`/cache.migrations_check` only actually needs `.renku/metadata/root` and `.renku/metadata/project` checked out to work, plus optionally `Dockerfile` to return dockerfile info.
+`/cache.migrations_check` only actually needs `.renku/metadata.yml`, `.renku/metadata/root`, and `.renku/metadata/project` checked out to work, plus optionally `Dockerfile` to return dockerfile info.

 We need to clone at least `.renku/metadata/project` in a project to know the metadata version, so that files has to be accessed no matter what.
-Since this is the case, we might as well clone all 3 of the files mentioned above and do a full `cache.migrations_check` to figure out the metadata version, bypassing the cache.
-Otherwise we'd have multiple endpoints serving essentially the same information.
-We can selectively clone to a temp directory using the `git archive` approach mentioned on https://stackoverflow.com/a/64776113/212971 .
+Since this is the case, we might as well clone all 4 of the files mentioned above and do a full `cache.migrations_check` to figure out the metadata version, bypassing the cache.
+Otherwise, we'd have multiple endpoints serving essentially the same information.
+We can selectively clone to a temp directory using the `git archive` approach mentioned on https://stackoverflow.com/a/64776113/212971.

 `cache.migrations_check` would be changed to: